rept0id/cern-httpd/README.md

 Aside from the cool `Server: CERN/3.0A` and `Last-Modified: Thu, 03 Dec 1992 08:37:20 GMT`, we see the `Document follows` appendix in the first line, which is non-standard by today’s standards!

+### Logs

+I believe, the logs of this server are very interesting in themselves !

+You can find an example here : [doc/logs.md](./doc/logs.md)

 ## Configuration

 You can change the port by modifying the `PORT` value in the `.env` file.